 At some point when you’re crafting, you might wonder what happens when you use too much hardener in resin.
-Or maybe you just realized you did and you’re asking yourself if your resin is going to cure okay.
+Or maybe you just realized you did, and you’re asking yourself if your resin will cure okay.
 There are a few things that could take place.
-But before we get to that, let’s talk about why hardener is essential.
+But before we get to that, let’s discuss what resin is and why hardener is essential.

-When using two-part resin kits, you will get a bottle of resin (part a) and hardener (part b).
-The chemicals don’t harden on their own, but once you mix them together, the mixture heats up and eventually solidifies.
-Each resin kit comes with specific directions that explain how much of each to mix together, either by weight or volume.
+When using two-part resin kits, you’ll get a bottle of resin (part a) and hardener (part b).
+The chemicals don’t harden on their own.
+But, once you mix them together, the mixture heats up and solidifies in minutes to hours.
+Each kit has specific directions explaining how much of each to mix together to make this happen.

-Now, you might be thinking if a little hardener is good, a lot must be better to make sure your resin cures.
+Now, you might be thinking that if a bit of hardener is good, a lot must be better to ensure your resin cures.
 So let me tell you why using too much hardener in resin is NOT a good idea.

 Your resin’s pot time is reduced.

-Pot time, also known as open time, is the amount of time you have to use the mixed resin and hardener before it starts to cure.
+Pot time, also known as open time, is the time you have to use the mixed resin and hardener before it starts curing.
 When using too much hardener, the mixture heats up too quickly and may cure before you ever get a chance to use it.

 Your resin may cure in a hardness you weren’t expecting.